 Registered Dietitians (RDs) or Registered Dietitian Nutritionists (RDNs) are food and nutrition experts who have met rigorous educational and practical criteria and earned the RD or RDN credential.
 RDs or RDNs may work in a variety of settings and provide patient and healthcare professional education, administer medical nutrition therapy, consult in food service; and advise the public to improve their quality of life through healthy eating habits.
+An article from Healthcare states that overweight or obese individuals that receive Dietitian counseling on average lost 1.03 kg (2.3 lbs) more weight than those who did not receive Dietitian counseling.

-- Referring Patients to an RDN Academy of Nutrition and Dietetics - RDNs and Medical Nutrition Therapy Services Academy of Nutrition and Dietetics - 2021 - Find a Nutrition Expert (options for in-person and telehealth) Academy of Nutrition and Dietetics - Westside Family Healthcare Wilmington FQHC includes Registered Dietitians in listed providers.
+- Referring Patients to an RDN Academy of Nutrition and Dietetics - RDNs and Medical Nutrition Therapy Services Academy of Nutrition and Dietetics 2021 - Find a Nutrition Expert (options for in-person and telehealth) Academy of Nutrition and Dietetics - Westside Family Healthcare Wilmington FQHC includes Registered Dietitians in listed providers.